My son Tim who is 26 (as of 2025) and 6 foot 3... doing some Solar viewing.

 Jupiter taken on FILM!
 8 Second exposure with an Olympus OM-1

-I've had a fascination with the Night Sky.
-It began in a very odd sort of way exploring the claims that the earth was young.
+It all started in an unusual way: a deep dive into the claim that Earth was young.
 I had been taught to believe it was less than 50,000 years old.
-It only took a week of reading both earth and astronomy science to discard that idea.
+But after just a week of reading both geological and astronomical research, that notion quickly unraveled.

-I didn't take long to get rehooked with a Trip to Sedona, Arizona where the skies are very dark!
-With my wife Valaree's patience with this crazy hobby, even on trips, I started taking long exposures on tripods and soon bought a Star Tracker for my Canon 6D.
+It didn’t take long to rekindle the magic, especially after a trip to Sedona, Arizona—a place where the skies are breathtakingly dark.
+With my wife Valaree’s patience for my eccentric hobby, even on vacations, I found myself setting up tripods for long exposures.
+Soon, I upgraded to a Star Tracker for my Canon 6D, capturing the night like never before.

 Being a Christian and and ancient universe believer puts me in the odd position of seeing the understandable tension between the religious community and the scientific community.
 I believe the damage inflicted by the religious community, particularly the Christian organized religion had much to answer for.
 I so many good friends who want nothing to do with Jesus because of those who claim to follow him but show by their 'fruitage' something completely different.